automenta/senars2b/USER_GUIDE.md

 # Get server status
 curl http://localhost:3000/api/status

-# Process input with uncertainty consideration
+# Process input
 curl -X POST http://localhost:3000/api/process \
   -H "Content-Type: application/json" \
   -d '{"input": "My cat seems sick after eating chocolate.
-What should I do considering uncertainty?"}'
+What should I do?"}'
 ```

-## Input Types and Best Practices for Non-Axiomatic Logic
+## Input Best Practices

 ### Input Types

-The system can process different types of input through its non-axiomatic logic framework:
+The system can process different types of input:

-1. **Uncertain Statements** - Information with implicit uncertainty like "Chocolate is likely toxic to dogs"
+1. **Statements** - Factual information like "Chocolate is toxic to dogs"
-2. **Probabilistic Questions** - Queries that require uncertainty-aware answers like "What is the probability my cat is
+2. **Questions** - Queries like "What should I do if my cat is sick?"
-   sick after eating chocolate?"
-3. **Conditional Commands** - Action requests with uncertainty considerations like "If my plant is wilting due to
+3. **Commands** - Action requests like "Diagnose why my plant is wilting"
-   overwatering, reduce watering frequency"
-4. **Exploratory Goals** - Complex objectives with uncertainty evaluation like "Diagnose why my plant is wilting
+4. **Goals** - Complex objectives like "Find solutions to reduce energy consumption"
-   considering multiple possible causes"
-5. **Adaptive Requests** - Multi-part requests that adapt based on uncertainty like "Create a health plan for my pet
-   that adjusts based on ongoing symptoms"

-### Input Validation

-The system validates all inputs:

-- Minimum length: 3 characters
-- Maximum length: 10,000 characters
-- Must be a string

-### Best Practices for Non-Axiomatic Logic Processing
+### Best Practices

-1. **Express Uncertainty Explicitly** - Include phrases like "likely", "possibly", "with high probability" to help the
-   system understand uncertainty levels
-2. **Use Conditional Language** - Frame requests with "if-then" constructs to express conditional relationships
-3. **Specify Confidence Requirements** - Indicate when you need high-confidence answers vs. exploratory responses
+1. **Be Clear and Specific** - Use clear, unambiguous language
-4. **Break Down Complex Requests** - For very complex tasks, consider breaking them down into simpler sub-tasks with
+2. **Break Down Complex Requests** - For complex tasks, consider breaking them into simpler steps
-   explicit uncertainty handling
-5. **Monitor System Status** - Use the status and stats commands to monitor system performance and uncertainty
-   processing
-6. **Be Specific and Clear** - Use clear, unambiguous language while acknowledging inherent uncertainties
-7. **Check Input Length** - Ensure inputs are between 3-10,000 characters
+3. **Check Input Length** - Ensure inputs are between 3-10,000 characters
+4. **Use Natural Language** - The system is designed to work with natural language input

 ## Task Management

-The Senars3 system includes a powerful real-time task management system that integrates with the cognitive processing
+The Senars3 system includes a task management system that integrates with the cognitive processing engine.
+Tasks can be
-engine.
-Tasks can be created, updated, and tracked through both the web interface and programmatic APIs.
+created, updated, and tracked through both the web interface and programmatic APIs.

-### Task Creation

-Tasks can be created through the web interface or programmatically:

-1. **Web Interface**: Use the "Task Management" tab to add new tasks with titles, descriptions, priorities, and due
-   dates
-2. **WebSocket API**: Send a request to the `tasks.addTask` method with task details
-3. **REST API**: POST to the `/api/tasks` endpoint (when implemented)

 ### Task Properties